maranasgroup/dGPredictor-py2/README.md

 - download the package folder using the link provided
 - save the folder inside dGPredictor (delete the empty component-contribution folder)
 8. Openbabel
-- run "conda install -c openbabel openbabel"
+- run "conda install -c conda-forge openbabel"
 9. ChemAxon's Marvin (Component-contribution use this to estimate PkA values)
 - Marvin is only required for adding structures of novel metabolites/compounds that are not in the KEGG database
 - instructions (https://chemaxon.com/products/marvin/download)